jaegertracing/documentation/content/docs/next-release-v2/deployment.md

           index_prefix: "jaeger-archive"
 ```

-The following ports can also be used by **jaeger** for varous types of integrations
+The following ports can also be used by **jaeger** for various types of integrations:

 | Port  | Protocol | Endpoint | Function
 | ----- | -------  | -------- | ----